Transverse Abdominis Training

 Once you can do this comfortably, try lifting your knees after a full contraction.

-You'll have to look closely at the picture to see that my knees are actually lifted.
 A good test of general awareness and control is to try to lift your knees just clear off of the floor.

 From all fours, another option is to step back to plank after having activated your transverse abdominis.